COVID-19: Moving Forward

 Keeping our campus community healthy

 We must work together to keep ourselves and our campus community healthy.
 Getting the COVID-19 vaccine is the best way to protect your physical health and mitigate the spread of the virus to others.
 Thank you to everyone who has taken this important step.

-If you have yet to get the vaccine, Thielen Student Health Center (TSHC) will offer COVID-19 vaccination clinics through the end of September.
-Dates, times and locations (several across campus) are listed on the university’s vaccination webpage.
-Clinics are free and open to all students, faculty and staff.
+If you have yet to get the vaccine, Thielen Student Health Center (TSHC) will offer COVID-19 vaccination clinics for students from 9 a.m. to noon, every Monday and Tuesday, through November.
+More information and a link to schedule an appointment is available on the university’s vaccination webpage.
+Clinics are free, confidential and open to all students.

 Please remember that you cannot ask students or employees if they have received the vaccine.

 The Iowa Board of Regents has provided the following guidance for face masks for the regent universities:

 - Encouraged: All students, faculty, staff, and visitors to campus are encouraged to wear face masks in all indoor spaces when around others.
 Unvaccinated individuals are encouraged to wear a face mask anywhere they are around others, and to practice physical distancing when possible.

 - Required: Face masks are required on CyRide, at Thielen Student Health Center, in areas of the College of Veterinary Medicine where face masks are normally required, and in Ames Laboratory facilities.
 Masks may also be required in research laboratories at the discretion of the principal investigator or lab supervisor.